 "We know that technology has the potential to speed up the discharge process by integrating the health and social care IT systems, and we are here to support both local government and the wider NHS to help make this happen."

 Ben Moody, Head of Health and Social Care at techUK said: "This offers a good opportunity for our members, both to those who are delivering solutions to individual organisations or delivering integrated records, to improve citizen care."

 Notes to editors

 1. NHS Digital is the national information and technology partner of the health and care system.
 Our team of information analysis, technology and project management experts create, deliver and manage the crucial digital systems, services, products and standards upon which health and care professionals depend.
 Our vision is to harness the power of information and technology to make health and care better.

 2. Only local authorities with adult social care responsibilities will be eligible to bid for a share of the funding; it will be available to those local partnerships that employ effective systems that are available for other local authorities to use (also known as commercial, off-the-shelf systems).
-NHS Digital provides a Messaging Service for Social Care that can be used in the local solutions and that complies with the Information Standard, however local authorities are free to create their own solution so long as it also complies.
+NHS Digital provides a Messaging Service for Social Care that can be used in the local solutions and that complies with the Information Standard, however local authorities are free to create their own solution so long as it also complies. tHE APPLICATION

 3. Figures can be found in the National Audit Office's report 'Discharging older patients from hospital' which can be found here.

 4. The Care Act 2014 set responsibilities on local authorities with regards the communication of data in assessment, discharge and withdrawal notices.
 As part of this, NHS Digital has worked with partners to produce an Information Standard to support the Regulations associated with the Act, with which local authorities must comply.